-Boot advice
+Boot advice:

 Diabetic patients: If you are diabetic, please contact us to discuss your boot.
 This is particularly important if you have problems with your skin.
-We can provide you with a specialist diabetic boot if required.
+We may provide you with a specialist diabetic boot.

 Footwear for your uninjured foot: We would recommend choosing a supportive shoe or trainer with a firm sole for your uninjured foot.
-You will notice that the boot you have been given has a thicker sole, by matching this height on the uninjured side you will reduce any stress on your other joints.
+You will notice that the boot you have been given has a thicker sole, by matching this height on the uninjured side you will reduce stress on other joints.

-Initial exercises
+Exercises

-Complete three to four times per day
+Initial exercises to do 3-4 times a day

-Ankle and knee range of movement exercises.
+Ankle and foot range of movement exercises.
 Repeat these 10 times each.

-- Figure 1 Point your foot up and down within a comfortable range of movement. - Figure 2 With your heels together, move your toes apart, as shown in the picture. - Figure 3 Make circles with your foot in one direction and then change direction.
+- Figure 1 Point your foot up and down within a comfortable range of movement. - Figure 2 Make circles with your foot in one direction and then change direction.
+Figure 3 With your heels together, move your toes apart, as shown in the picture.